July is Medical Malpractice Awareness Month

 - $35M Settlement (largest in Illinois for child injured at birth) over failure to monitor fetal distress and brain damage resulting in cerebral palsy.

 Find more information on our Medical Malpractice FAQ, or contact us to discuss a potential case personally with a lawyer.
-PRS is here to help.
+Power Rogers is here to help.